-Cost and access to EpiPens was big news a year ago, however, we are still facing shortages today.
-It’s Food Allergy Awareness Week so we asked Atlanta Allergy & Asthma physician Dr. Lily Hwang to talk about who needs this drug and how to make sure you have access if it is medically necessary.
+Cost and access to EpiPens has been in the news for some time and we are still facing shortages today.
+We asked Atlanta Allergy & Asthma physician Dr. Lily Hwang to talk about who needs this drug and how to make sure you have access if it is medically necessary.

 What Is an EpiPen and What Is It Used For?

 EpiPen is the brand name of an auto-injectable device that delivers the drug epinephrine.
 It is a life-saving medication used when someone is experiencing a severe allergic reaction, known as anaphylaxis.

 EpiPen is just one of the brand names of devices known generically as injectable epinephrine.
 This medication acts on the whole body to shut down the allergic response.
 It constricts the blood vessels, leading to increased blood pressure, and decreased swelling.
 This allows the muscles around the airways to relax, causing the lungs to open.
 Epinephrine also prevents the release of more allergic chemicals, which stops the progression of the allergic response.

 Epinephrine is the only medication that works on the entire body, multi-system, multi-organ, for anaphylaxis, which is why it is the only drug recommended.